 Good: The definition of innovation, pioneering the 3D realm for the future generations that followed.
 Engaging level design that allows a lot of experimentation.
 One of the best soundtracks for the system, the franchise and possibly all time.
 Despite being over 20 years old at this point, it still controls pretty damn well.

 Poor: Some Stars are in some weird places that the game doesn’t really clue you in on.
-Rainbow Road is a bastard of a level.
+Rainbow Cruise is a bastard of a level.

 Legend of Zelda